JetBrains/kotlin-multiplatform-dev-docs/topics/create-kotlin-multiplatform-library.md

 ## Add a new platform

-Now that you're familiar with how shared and platform-specific code work in the template, let's extend the project by adding support for an additional platform.
+Now that you're familiar with how shared and platform-specific code works in the template, let's extend the project by adding support for an additional platform.

 Configure support for the [Kotlin/Wasm](https://kotlinlang.org/docs/wasm-overview.html) platform by using the [expect / actual mechanism](multiplatform-connect-to-apis.md#expected-and-actual-functions-and-properties),